Prevention Training and Education

 Annual reporting of activities is decentralized, with reports going to different entities.
 Each of the entities presents a partial view of SHV at the institution and without an integrated report, important trends may go undetected.
 While all reports are available upon request, only DLES provides a public annual report in conformance with the Clery Act, which is available on its website.

 Despite the numerous areas with room for improvement in the training, reporting, investigating, and adjudication of SHV cases we have noted, we recognize that the university has a sound foundation of organization, policy, and procedures in place.
 However, the enactment of policies and procedures requires a deep commitment to, and trust in, the purpose of the enterprise.
 The results of a university culture survey administered in the fall of 2019 suggests that these conditions are lacking.
-Specifically, the belief that procedures are fair and employees are held accountable, that ethical conduct was a top priority, and that the university is committed to diversity, equity, and inclusion (DEI), were all rated relatively low.
-While these concerns are broader than SHV, it is difficult for offices responsible for addressing SHV to operate in an environment lacking strong support for DEI.
+Specifically, the belief that procedures are fair and employees are held accountable, that ethical conduct was a top priority, and that the university is committed to inclusive excellence, were all rated relatively low.
+While these concerns are broader than SHV, it is difficult for offices responsible for addressing SHV to operate in an environment lacking strong support for inclusive excellence.

 Lastly, the shared climate of the units directly involved in addressing SHV is a concern.
 As noted, the coordination and communication between these units is lacking, which inhibits the creating of shared values and a cooperative ethos.
 Further, there is an inherent tension between compliance and advocacy, which has contributed to conflict between units.
 This tension, coupled with the lack of effective communication and coordination, has led to a dysfunctional degree of conflict.